Opetushallitus/ataru/README.md

 lein doo phantom test [once|auto]
 ```

-The above command assumes that you have [phantomjs](https://www.npmjs.com/package/phantomjs) installed.
 However, please note that [doo](https://github.com/bensu/doo) can be configured to run cljs.test in many other JS
 environments (chrome, ie, safari, opera, slimer, node, rhino, or nashorn).